divijkhaitan/randnla/README.md

-# randblas
+# randnla
-An implementation of randBLAS written in Rust
+A package for ranomised numerical linear algebra written in Rust